department-of-veterans-affairs/health-apis-vista-fhir-query/vista-fhir-query/docs/insurancePlan.md

 ```
 ___
 `GET   /InsurancePlan?identifier={group-plan-number}`
+- Do we want systems?
+Should the api be able to distinguish an IDS id and plan number?
-- Post-process using Group Number (field 2.02) in the response
+- Post-process vista results using Group Number (field 2.02) in the response
 - RpcRequest:
 ```
 "rpc":{